eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/sources/linux.rst

     Only use this installation method if the colcon_ installation method is not suitable for your needs.

-This section explains how to compile *eProsima Fast DDS Monitor* with CMake_, either :ref:`locally <local_installation_sl>` or :ref:`globally <global_installation_sl>`.
+This section explains how to compile *eProsima DDS Monitor* with CMake_, either :ref:`locally <local_installation_sl>` or :ref:`globally <global_installation_sl>`.

 .. _local_installation_sl: